uchicago-cs/student-resource-guide/tutorials/linux-intro.rst

 .. _tutorial-linux-intro:

-Lunix Tutorial - Introduction To Linux
+Linux Tutorial - Introduction To Linux
 ======================================

 Linux is an operating system, just like Windows and MacOS.
 It allows